 - Validating their ability to make product specifications at the required rate through production runs, benchmarking studies, or other appropriate methods

 Based on the increasing importance of warranty management, a new requirement has been added to IATF 16949.
-When an organization is required to provide warranty for their product(s), the warranty management process must address and integrate all applicable customer-specific requirements and warranty party analysis procedures to validate No Trouble Found (NTF).
+When an organization is required to provide a warranty for their product(s), the warranty management process must address and integrate all applicable customer-specific requirements and warranty party analysis procedures to validate No Trouble Found (NTF).
 Decisions should be agreed upon by the customer, when applicable.

 DEVELOPMENT OF PRODUCTS WITH EMBEDDED SOFTWARE